jpherbst/qot-stack/readme.md

 # Support #

-Questions can be directed to Andrew Symington (asymingt@ucla.edu).
+Questions can be directed to Fatima Anwar (fatimanwar@ucla.edu).